-Another larger project I work on aims to reconcile two competing prescriptions for animal model experimentation.
+Another larger project I work on aims at reconciling two competing prescriptions for animal model experimentation.
 On one hand, animal models have to exhibit sufficient similarity to human conditions in order to justify extrapolation of the knowledge produced by animal experimentation to knowledge about the human nervous system.
 On the other hand, too much similarity may entitle nonhuman animals to the same protection against experimentation that causes suffering and pain as granted to human subjects.
 This puzzle raises a serious challenge for the consistent application of the rules regulating animal experimentation.
 An abstract of the project was published under the title “Animal Models of Pain and the Puzzle of Similarity” (2014).
 The first phase of this project was funded by a research grant from the Office of Research and an award from the Graduate School at the University of Cincinnati during my last semester there.
 This project will give rise to at least two other articles which will be ready for publication within the next two years.
 The project complements the research from my dissertation.
 I plan to integrate the two and prepare a book manuscript within the next three years.